Your baby's movements during pregnancy

 You will probably become aware of your baby's movements between 16 and 24 weeks of pregnancy.

-Talk to your midwife, obstetrician or maternity hospital immediately if you are worried about your baby's movements.
 Do not wait until the next day to get advice.

 If movements change, reduce or stop, it can sometimes be the first sign that your baby is unwell.
-Around half of women who have had a stillbirth noticed that their baby's movements had slowed down or stopped.
+Around half of women who had a stillbirth noticed that their baby's movements had slowed down or stopped.

-How often should my baby move?
+How often your baby should move

 There is no set number of movements that is normal.
 Every baby is different.
 You need to become aware of what is normal for your baby.
 Your baby will have their own pattern of movements that you will get to know.

-From 16 to 24 weeks on, you should feel your baby move more and more up until 32 weeks.
+From 16 to 24 weeks on, you should feel your baby move more and more, up until 32 weeks.
 From 32 onwards the movements stay roughly the same until you give birth.

 If your baby stops moving or moves less often